Siege of Deir ez-Zor (2014–2017): 2016: ISIL advances

-In June 2016, Hezbollah sent elite reinforcements to help protect the provincial capital of Deir Ezzor.
+In June 2016, Hezbollah sent elite reinforcements to help protect the provincial capital of Deir ez-Zor.
 Later on the same month, the Thayyem Oil Fields were once again under ISIL control and the militants were positioned alongside the government-held Tharda Mountain.
-Late that month, a two-day long ISIL attack on the mountain was repelled.
-In July 2016, heavy Russian air-strikes against ISIL managed to relieve the pressure on Syrian Army troops stationed on the mountain.
+Late that month, a two-day long ISIL attack on the mountain was repelled, according to pro-government sources.
+In July 2016, pro-government sources said that heavy Russian air-strikes against ISIL managed to relieve the pressure on Syrian Army troops stationed on the mountain.

 On 17 September 2016, a series of 37 U.S.-led Coalition airstrikes near the Deir ez-Zor Airport, lasting from 3:55 to 4:56 p.m.
 (Damascus time), killed 90 Syrian Army soldiers and wounded 110 more.
 The attack triggered "a diplomatic firestorm" with Russia calling a (then rare) emergency United Nations Security Council meeting as well as leading to the Syrian government calling off a nationwide ceasefire that had been the result of months of intense diplomatic efforts by the U.S. and Russian governments.
 The Syrian Army positions that were struck were on the Tharda Mountain and at a nearby artillery base.
 The airstrikes led to ISIL capturing the Tharda Mountain.
 Initially, the US Armed Forces did not outright admit that Coalition planes hit Syrian troops, but later the Coalition admitted their planes and drones carried out the attack.
 The US stated that they halted the strikes as soon as they became aware of the Syrian Army's presence and regretted the unintentional loss of life.